Applying for flexible working

 Employees should tell their employer in writing if they want to withdraw their application.

-The employer can treat an application as withdrawn if the employee misses 2 meetings to discuss an application or appeal without good reason, eg sickness.
+The employer can treat an application as withdrawn if the employee misses 2 meetings to discuss an application or appeal without good reason, for example sickness.

 The employer must tell the employee they are treating the request as withdrawn.